What are Medicare self-administered drugs?

 Why do I have to pay for these medications?

 As detailed in your Medicare Hand Book, which is provided to you each year, Medicare does not cover certain medications given in an outpatient setting.
+However, Community Hospital understands, the financial burden placed on our patients by the Medicare Program can be substantial.
+For this reason, Community Hospital will absorb the charges for medication denied by Medicare Part B.

 What happens to medication ordered by a doctor that is not taken by the patient?